daliborjanak/www.oldmapsonline.org/press/announcement.md

 For more information visit www.oldmapsonline.org.

 <br>
-**Contact information:**<br>
+*Contact information:*<br>
 Marie Snevajsova<br>
 OldMapsOnline Team<br>
 info@oldmapsonline.org

 <br>

-**Klokan Technologies GmbH:** A Swiss company that specializes in online map publishing, geographic information retrieval and applications of open-source software for the cultural heritage sector. (www.klokantech.com/)
+*Klokan Technologies GmbH:* A Swiss company that specializes in online map publishing, geographic information retrieval and applications of open-source software for the cultural heritage sector. (http://www.klokantech.com/)

-**JISC:** The Joint Information Systems Committee, a UK-based charity that provides digital solutions for UK education and research. (www.jisc.ac.uk)
+*JISC:* The Joint Information Systems Committee, a UK-based charity that provides digital solutions for UK education and research. (http://www.jisc.ac.uk)

-**MapRank Search:** A unique technology to explore thousands of maps in real time.The MapRank algorithm ensures that the geographically most relevant documents are always on the top of the result list — and it also combines geographical query with the text search, selected time range and the map scale.
+*MapRank Search:* A unique technology to explore thousands of maps in real time.The MapRank algorithm ensures that the geographically most relevant documents are always on the top of the result list — and it also combines geographical query with the text search, selected time range and the map scale. (http://www.mapranksearch.com/)